-3 Event Studies
+4 Event Studies

-We manually look for the events around the Google search spikes of the keywords "conflict," "crisis," "instability," and "scandal." for all countries.
-In total, we find 122 Google search spikes, and we report them in Appendix B. We successfully identify 95 events, while the other 27 peaks cannot be associated with any news.
-Of these 95 events, 78 events out of 95 are directly related to local institutions or politics.
+We manually look for the events around the Google search spikes of the keywords "conflict," "crisis," "instability," and "scandal" for all countries.
+In total, we find 122 Google search spikes.
+We successfully identify 95 events, while the other 27 peaks cannot be associated with any news, and we report the details of these events in Appendix B. Of these 95 events, 78 events out of 95 are directly related to local institutions or politics.
 Almost no domestic search spike is linked to international news or events in other countries.
-The other 17 events are irrelevant to institutional quality; these include sexual scandals involving pop stars, corrupt sports teams, etc. We further classify all 122 spikes into four categories and study price deviations related to: (1) three major economic and financial crises, (2) political scandals, (3) other social-economic events, and (4) irrelevant and other unknown events .12
+The other 17 events are irrelevant to the government; these include sexual scandals involving pop stars, corrupt sports teams, etc. We end with classifying all 122 spikes into four categories and study price deviation responses to (1) three major economic and financial crises, (2) political scandals, (3) other social-economic events, and (4) irrelevant and other unknown events .22